Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \section{Investigating the Input Parameter: Elastic Input for WIP}

 In this section, we propose a novel passive and elastic input system for WIP.
-We expect that the elastic input would improve the controllability of SHeF-WIP.
-We also describe an experiment on the effects of the SHeF control and the elastic input system on the WIP performance and UX.
+We describe an experiment on the effects of the SHeF control and the elastic input system on the WIP performance and UX.